 AS is a chronic disease that can’t yet be cured, but it can be managed with medication and, in rare instances, surgery.

-Although it affects people in different ways, there are certain symptoms that are usually associated with AS.
+Although AS affects people differently, certain symptoms are usually associated with it.
 These include:

-- pain and/or stiffness in the lower back and buttocks
+- pain or stiffness in your lower back and buttocks

 - gradual onset of symptoms, sometimes starting on one side

 - pain that improves with exercise and worsens with rest